codybenlewis/CBL-Personal-Website/_projects/America Duck.md

 {% include image.html url="projects/americaduck/06.jpg" %}
 {% include image.html url="projects/americaduck/04.jpg" class="large-image print" %}

+After eating our way through Toronto, we returned home with expensive hats, a coffee table book, a good story, and no maple syrup.
+I tried to smuggle some home.
 The patches are no longer for sale.